dfinity/motoko/guide/style.md

 ```

 Rationale: There are many problems with vertical alignment, for example:
+(1) it wastes a lot of horizontal space;
-(1) it creates wildly inconsistent indentation levels that obfuscate the structure of the code;
+(2) it creates wildly inconsistent indentation levels that obfuscate the structure of the code;
-(2) it can produce realignment churn when changing a line, which (even when automated by editors) inflates and obfuscates diffs for changes;
+(3) it can produce realignment churn when changing a line, which (even when automated by editors) inflates and obfuscates diffs for changes;
-(3) it completely breaks with non-proportional fonts.
+(4) it completely breaks with non-proportional fonts.

 * Do not use tabs.